chunhui-shi/CarND-Behavioral-Cloning-P3/writeup_report.md

 I finally randomly shuffled the data set and put 10% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 4 as evidenced by the validation loss reach a value and no more improvement could acheived.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+#### 4. Conclusion

+It became clear in the process of this project that collecting data and preprocessing the data is the key for successful training.
+Due to the limit of computing resource (Mac laptop), the images could be processed were kept under 40K, and I also have GPU enabled tensorflow installed on my Mac, it still took ~15 minutes to train a model.
+And if one model was not working well at some spots, adding or replacing recovery data was tried many times.

+So far tuning the traiing process is an art to me.
+How to obtain insights into the model, and use that insight to guide next steps could have been very helpful to have much more efficient training process.